Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 Profit First and UK bank accounts – my workaround

 In America, it may be that you don’t incur bank charges for accounts.
-But it’s not so simple in the UK, especially for business banking.
+But it’s not so simple for UK business banking.

-However, as my new online bank offered separate saving ‘pots’, I stumbled across an easy workaround.
+However, as my new online bank Monzo offered separate saving ‘pots’, I stumbled across an easy workaround.

 Dealing with 1 to 4

-The 1.
-Income account = the Business Account, into which your invoices are paid.
-Within it, I set up ‘pots’ for 2.
+Clients pay their invoices into my 1.
+Income account – the official business account.
+Within it, there are ‘pots’ for 2.
 Profit, 3.
 Owner’s Compensation, and 4.
 Tax.
+So far, so good.

 But a 5.
-Operating Expenses savings pot wouldn’t be able to pay by Direct Debit or online expenses.
-I needed another current account.
+Operating Expenses savings pot wouldn’t work as I need to pay Direct Debits.
+So needed another current account.

 Solving 5.
 Operating Expenses

-When you request a business account with an online bank like Monzo or Starling, they may ask you to open a personal current account first.
-I was more than happy with my existing personal current account – codename Fort Knox for the sake of this article.
+When you request a business account with an online bank, they usually ask you to open a personal current account first.
+But my existing personal current account – codename Fort Knox for the sake of this article – was fine.
 Why did I need another account?

 Profit First for UK Freelancers - diagram showing how income is assigned to different pots